0xkaz/claude-llamafile-sandbox/README.md

 # claude-llamafile-sandbox

-An experimental setup to run Claude Code with a fully local LLM and sandboxed environment on Mac mini M4.
+Run Claude Code fully offline using a local LLM, with file system access sandboxed at the OS level via [Agent Safehouse](https://github.com/eugene1g/safehouse).

+No API calls leave your machine.
+No cloud costs.

+## What this does

+Claude Code normally requires the Anthropic API.
+This setup replaces that with a local Qwen3 model running via [llamafile](https://github.com/mozilla-ai/llamafile), and wraps the agent in a macOS sandbox so it can only read/write the project directory.

+Two things make this work cleanly:

+1. **llamafile v0.10.0+ natively supports the Anthropic Messages API** (`/v1/messages`) — Claude Code connects directly, no proxy needed.
+2. **Safehouse enforces OS-level file isolation** — this makes it safe to run Claude Code with `--dangerously-skip-permissions`, eliminating interactive prompts while keeping the sandbox intact.

+Tested on Mac mini M4 with Qwen3-1.7B (~1.8GB, Q8_0).
+Qwen3-1.7B works for simple tasks; 8B or 30B is recommended for serious coding work.

 ## Architecture

 ```
 Claude Code
-  → llamafile :8080  (Qwen3 local inference, Anthropic API native)
+  → llamafile :8080  (Qwen3, Anthropic API native)
+  [sandboxed by Safehouse — file access restricted to project directory]
 ```

-llamafile v0.10.0+ natively supports the Anthropic Messages API (`/v1/messages`), so Claude Code connects directly without a proxy.
-A custom proxy (`proxy.py`) is also included as an optional alternative.

 | Tool | Role |
 |------|------|